-The cost of an AFO will vary according to your exact needs; specialized joints, strapping and padding can affect the cost.
-The Ontario Ministry of Health and Long Term Care through the Assisitive Devices Program (ADP) provides partial funding for Ontario residents with a valid health card who have a chronic medical condition that necessitates the use of an AFO provided that it is prescribed by a medical doctor and provided by a Certified Orthotist.
-The ADP sets all of the pricing for AFO's.
+The cost of an Ankle Foot Orthosis will vary according to your exact needs; specialized joints, strapping and padding can affect the cost.
+The Ontario Ministry of Health and Long Term Care through the Assistive Devices Program (ADP) provides partial funding for Ontario residents with a valid health card who have a chronic medical condition that necessitates the use of an AFO provided that it is prescribed by a medical doctor and provided by a Certified Orthotist.
+The ADP sets all of the pricing for AFOs.
 We will explain the funding and costs with you at the initial assessment and provide you with a detailed estimate.
 There are other funding options available - please ask us!

 For more about funding, please click here.